healygi/PP4/README.md

 - Contact

-  - I would like like to implement a contact page so that users can contact the site owner whether on site, phone, email or social media.
+  - I would like to implement a contact page so that users can contact the site owner whether on site, phone, email or social media.
   - The booking system would be implemented on this page.

 - Footer

-  - I would like the footer to include location and contact information.
+  - I would like the footer to include location and further contact information.

 # Agile Development Methology: